Eksingedal Church: History

 The earliest existing historical records of the church date back to 1626 when an annex chapel was built on this site.
 The chapel was called Flatekval kapell.
-There is some evidence that could be interpreted to show that the chapel built in 1626 was built to replace another chapel dating back to the middle ages, but that is not known for sure.
+There is some evidence that could be interpreted to show that the chapel built in 1626 was built to replace another chapel dating to the Middle Ages, but that is not known for sure.
 The rectangular, wooden chapel measured about 6.7x6.3 m.
 The chapel fell under the Mo Church parish, and the chapel had one worship service each year on the feast day for St. Swithun (2 July).
 By 1666, the building was reportedly already in poor condition.
 In 1883, the Eksingedalen valley became a separate parish, so the chapel was torn down to make room for a new, larger church.
 Hartvig Sverdrup Eckhoff was hired to design the new church.
 The new building measured about 13.4x9.3 m.
 It also had a 4.3x3.4 m church porch with a tower above.
 The church was consecrated on 12 June 1883.
 A sacristy was added to the east of the chancel according to drawings by Sigmund Lie in 1984.